Hey there, stair makeover enthusiasts! If your stairs are begging for a fresh look without breaking the bank, I’ve got some fantastic ideas for you.

 Plywood Upgrade

 Replace carpet with plywood for a modern and minimalist look.
-It’s a surprisingly effective solution I tried in my workshop.
+It’s a surprisingly effective solution I tried in my workshop, but it also makes a great foundation for a modern guest bedroom.

 Fabric Tape Accents